bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

     Submit the following

     - README.md -- Your description of the visualization
-    - map-reads.sh -- Bash script to process six samples along with comment on visualization
+    - map-reads.sh -- Bash script to process six samples
     - A01_01-06.png -- Image of chrI:27,000-32,000 region

 1. Summarize sequence alignments using Python